kelsywells/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is a Node.js module that makes it easier create applications.
+Uses routing to determine where methods are applied, and uses extension methods like res.status() to make creating api servers easier.

 - [ ] Describe Middleware?

+Takes request and response objects to either stop a function or continue.

 - [ ] Describe a Resource?

+A resource is everything we interact with, accessible by a unique URL.
+They have multiple representations and are communicated over a stateless protocol.
+Management is done through methods.

 - [ ] What can the API return to help clients know if a request was successful?

+Return the info that was requested, or a res.status(200)/(201) message.

 - [ ] How can we partition our application into sub-applications?

+By using Express Routers with their own middleware.

 ## Project Setup